ashleychontos/pySYD/docs/cli/help.rst

     optional arguments:
       -h, --help            show this help message and exit

-This was actually just a teaser.
-If you also did it from your end, it will display an enormous list of options but do not fret, this is for good reason and we have broken them down into relevant groups to make it easier to digest.
-It may seem like an overwhelming amount but they are only there to make your asteroseismic experience as customizable as possible.
+This was actually just a teaser!

+If you also did it from your end, you probably noticed an output that was a factor of ~5-10 longer!
+It may seem like an overwhelming amount but do not fret, this is for good reason -- and that's to make your asteroseismic experience as customizable as possible.
+Down below, we have broken the commands up by relevant science/software groups to make it easier to digest.

 .. note::

-    As you are navigating this webpage, keep in mind that we have a special :ref:`glossary<cli/glossary>` for all our command-line options.
+    As you are navigating this page, keep in mind that we also have a special :ref:`glossary<cli/glossary>` for all our command-line options.
+This includes everything from the variable type, default value and relevant units to how it's stored within the software itself!
+These links are provided at the bottom of each section.

 Jump to:
 ********